Modify Network Settings for a Failover Cluster

 For background information about network requirements for a failover cluster, see Understanding Requirements for Failover Clusters.

 Membership in the local Administrators group on each clustered server, or equivalent, is the minimum required to complete this procedure.
 Also, the account you use must be a domain account.
 Review details about using the appropriate accounts and group memberships at Local and Domain Default Groups (http://go.microsoft.com/fwlink/?LinkId=83477).

 To modify network settings for a failover cluster

-In the Failover Cluster Manager snap-in, if the cluster that you want to configure is not displayed, in the console tree, right-click Failover Cluster Manager, click Manage a Cluster, and then select or specify the cluster that you want.
+In the Failover Cluster Management snap-in, if the cluster you want to configure is not displayed, in the console tree, right-click Failover Cluster Management, click Manage a Cluster, and select or specify the cluster you want.